 In the years since the ribbon was cut at our emergency shelter on Brunswick Street, we have provided shelter, programs and services to thousands of women and children, youth and trans individuals.
-We have grown from one shelter to an organization that provides a range of housing, prgrams and services through four locations in the Halifax Regional Municipality.
+We have grown from one shelter to an organization that provides a range of housing, programs and services through four locations in the Halifax Regional Municipality.
+Adsum for Women and Children acknowledges that its housing, programs, and services are located and provided on the unceded territory of the Mi'kmaq people.
 In 2004, the Association for Women’s Residential Facilities legally changed its name to Adsum for Women & Children.

 Click here to see Adsum's progress in our photo gallery.